 6. Not having enough insurance

 Good insurance can be as important as a good savings or retirement plan.
-Do you have adequate (or better) life insurance?
+Do you have adequate (or better) ?

 Do you have enough insurance to cover your home or belongings?
 Can you handle a higher deductible at your income level to save on payments?

 Shop insurance agents and talk about products like umbrella policies to make sure you’ll stay afloat in the case of a disaster.

 7. Not having a will